Statistics, Cybersecurity [Year 2024 - 25]

 Find and compile a sufficiently large piece of text by selecting several web pages and create a letter frequency distribution.

-Use frequency analysis or find any efficient and effective strategy to attempt to decrypt the message you obtained in the previous step.
+Use frequency analysis or find any efficient and effective strategy to find the shift and decrypt the message.

 Part 2 Optional (Modular exponentiation)